alexanderrich/exploration_consumption/doc/journal/paper.md

   a gold wedge, they performed the video-watching task instead of the slider task.](figures/taskpictures.png){#fig:exp1task}

 ![The machine display seen by participants.
-The display allowed participants track the value of each machine and the next time each machine would be ready to make a choice or produce an outcome.
+The display allowed participants to track the value of each machine and the next time each machine would be ready to make a choice or produce an outcome.
 Gray arrows have been added to depict the counterclockwise movement of machines around the display after each work